YOUR DOCTOR’S PRIORITIES

 PRIORITY #4.
 INSURANCE COMPANIES, BOTH PRIVATE AND GOVERNMENT

-Another common priority and loyalty of your doctor, hospital or other medical facility are insurers, both government and private.
+Another common priority and loyalty of your doctor, hospital or other medical facility is to insurers, both government and private.
 There is a way around this, which is to pay cash.
 Most people, however, don’t know this or are stuck with some kind of insurance from work or the government.

 Insurance often dictates which tests will be run, which drugs will be used, and which procedures are done.
 Those healing methods, remedies and procedures that are not covered by insurance are often simply ignored, I am sorry to say.
 The doctor would rather not face the embarrassment of telling you that there are other options, but your insurance won’t cover them.